babel/website/docs/preset-env.md

 > Note: this will be removed in later version in favor of just setting "targets" to a query directly.

+### `bugfixes`

+`boolean`, defaults to `true`.

+> Note: These optimizations will be enabled by default in Babel 8

+By default, `@babel/preset-env` (and Babel plugins in general) grouped ECMAScript syntax features into collections of closely related smaller features.
+These groups can be large and include a lot of edge cases, for example "function arguments" includes destructured, default and rest parameters.
+From this grouping information, Babel enables or disables each group based on the browser support target you specify to `@babel/preset-env`’s `targets` option.

+When this option is enabled, `@babel/preset-env` tries to compile the broken syntax to the closest *non-broken modern syntax* supported by your target browsers.
+Depending on your `targets` and on how many modern syntax you are using, this can lead to a significant size reduction in the compiled app.
+This option merges the features of [`@babel/preset-modules`](https://github.com/babel/preset-modules) without having to use another preset.

 ### `spec`

 `boolean`, defaults to `false`.